codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 **Skip ingress**
 Required, if you are using an unsupported ingress controller.
 For unsupported ingress controllers, bypass installing ingress resources with the `--skip-ingress` flag.
 In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
-See the last step in [Install the hybrid runtime](#install-the-hybrid-runtime).
+See the last step in [Install the Hybrid GitOps Runtime](#install-hybrid-gitops-runtime).

 **Ingress class**
 Required.

-* CLI wizard: Select the ingress class for runtime installation from the list displayed.
+* CLI wizard: Select the ingress class for Runtime installation from the list displayed.
 * Silent install: Explicitly specify the ingress class through the `--ingress-class` flag.
-Otherwise, runtime installation fails.
+Otherwise, Runtime installation fails.

 **Ingress host**
 Required.